bharatpatel7/portfolio/README.md

 - `gain`: Calculate and display the total gain of the portfolio.

 ## Owner
 This project is maintained by Bharat Garsondiya.
-For any questions or contributions, please contact bharat@example.com.
+For any questions or contributions, please contact bgarsond@uoguelph.ca.